 This means that for every 100 people that visit the page, less than 5 people leave within 30 seconds without clicking on anything else.

-(A “bounce is”, according to Clicky (affiliate link – I earn a commission if you buy): A visitor who has only one pageview, and who is on your site for less than 30 seconds.”)
+(A “bounce is”, according to Clicky: A visitor who has only one pageview, and who is on your site for less than 30 seconds.”)
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 These numbers are out of this world, and you can see just how this particular page performs against the rest of the site.
 A majority of the people who land on this page are definitely reading and consuming it, just like I had hoped.